apache/shardingsphere/document/current/content/features/transaction/function/local-transaction.en.md

 ## Supported Situation

-* Sharding-JDBC can support users' own configurations without the use of XA data source.
+* Sharding-JDBC and Sharding-Proxy can support LOCAL transaction originally.

-* Sharding-Proxy do not need support; just use XA or BASE transactions.